SRGSSR/srganalytics-apple/docs/GETTING_STARTED.md

 ## Measuring page views in the presence of web view content

-Apps might embed or display web content in various ways, whether this content is part of SRG SSR offering or external to the company (e.g. some arbitrary Youtube page).
+Apps might display or embed web content in various ways, whether this content is part of SRG SSR offering or external to the company (e.g. some arbitrary Youtube page).

 SRG SSR websites must themselves implement page view tracking in JavaScript, so that usage data can be properly collected when a browser (desktop and mobile Safari, Chrome, Edge, etc.) is used to navigate them.
+External websites, while of course not tracked, often provide a way to navigate to an SRG SSR website by following some series of hyperlinks.

 **To comply with Mediapulse guidelines, it is especially important that no tracked SRG SSR web content is displayed while a tracked app is running in the foreground.** The reason is that two separate analytics sessions would then coexist for native and web content with overlapping measurements (e.g. session duration), which is strictly forbidden by Mediapulse.

-For this reason you must carefully choose how web content must be displayed in your application.
-This section discusses which approach is suited to achieve the desired result you need, while still fulfilling Mediapulse requirements.
+This section discusses how you should display web content in your application so that Mediapulse requirements are correctly fulfilled.

 ### Glossary